 Preparing for the SBI PO exam isn’t just about how much you study, but also about how wisely you approach the process.
 Many capable aspirants stumble not because they lack knowledge, but because they fall into avoidable traps during their preparation.
 Here’s a perspective-driven look at mistakes that might silently derail your efforts and how to stay ahead of them.

 1. Preparing Without a Roadmap: Jumping into preparation without a clear direction is like setting off on a journey with no destination.
-Instead of randomly picking topics, start with a structured plan outline what needs to be done each week, set monthly checkpoints, and adjust based on your progress.
+Instead of randomly picking topics, start with a structured plan, outline what needs to be done each week, set monthly checkpoints, and adjust based on your progress.

 2. Treating All Sections Equally When They’re Not: Every section in SBI PO holds a different level of weight and difficulty.
 Spending the same amount of time on basic English vocabulary and Data Interpretation doesn’t add up.
-Instead, prioritize based on scoring potential and your current proficiency.
+Instead, prioritise based on scoring potential and your current proficiency.

 4. Avoiding What Feels Difficult: Topics like puzzles, DI sets, or para jumbles can feel intimidating.
 Putting them off for later or skipping them altogether.
 In a competition like SBI PO, every mark counts.
-Face the hard stuff early and often it’s the only way it becomes easier.
+Face the hard stuff early and often; it’s the only way it becomes easier.

-5. Overloading on Study Material: A common misstep is hoarding too many books, PDFs, Telegram groups, and videos leading to confusion and burnout.
+5. Overloading on Study Material: A common misstep is hoarding too many books, PDFs, Telegram groups, and videos, leading to confusion and burnout.
 Choose a few trusted resources and stick to them.
 Mastery comes from repetition and focus, not from a messy mountain of content.

 6. Neglecting Self-Evaluation: Many aspirants spend weeks preparing but rarely test themselves under real exam conditions.
-Regular mock tests aren’t just about practice they show you how you perform under pressure.
+Regular mock tests aren’t just about practice; they show you how you perform under pressure.
 Not analyzing these tests is like running with your eyes closed.

 7. Assuming the Descriptive Test Is Easy: The descriptive paper demands structure, grammar, clarity, and typing speed.
 Ignoring it till the last minute can hurt your final score even if your objective paper goes well.